Mate Pavić: Early career

-2015-2017: First doubles title, Grand Slam mixed title and doubles final
+2015–2017: First title, major mixed title

 Pavić won his first ATP doubles title at ATP Nice Open in May 2015, partnering Michael Venus.
 From May 2015 to October 2016 Pavić and Venus made it to 11 ATP doubles finals, winning five of them.
-However, they never made it past 3rd round at a Grand Slam tournament and decide to split at the end of 2016.
+Unfortunately, they never made it past 3rd round at a Grand Slam tournament and decide to split at the end of 2016.
+However, at the 2016 US Open, Pavić would win the mixed doubles title with Laura Siegemund, his first grand slam title.

-The same year Mate went on to win the mixed doubles title with Laura Siegemund.
 Not being able to secure a permanent partner after the 2017 Miami Open, Pavić temporarily teamed with Austria's doubles veteran Oliver Marach during the European clay court season.
-Their clay swing was not successful and they decided to split after 2017 Wimbledon Championship.
-However, Pavić and Marach then made it to three consecutive grass court finals, including the 2017 Wimbledon Championship where they lost 11–13 in the fifth set to (at the time) No. 1 ranked doubles team of Lukasz Kubot and Marcelo Melo.
+Their clay swing was not successful and they decided that they would at the end of the grass court season.
+However, Pavić and Marach then made it to three consecutive grass court finals, including the 2017 Wimbledon Championship where they lost 11–13 in the fifth set to the №4-seeds doubles team of Łukasz Kubot and Marcelo Melo.